marcopchen/Gravity/resources.md

       <a href="https://www.coinbase.com/join/5a1b2978d15cc9021e8aad20">Coinbase</a>
       <br>
         <p>
-          Going into cryptocurrency is another risky venture, but we both get $10 worth of Bitcoin if you sign up here.
+          Going into cryptocurrency is another risky venture, but we both get $10 worth of Bitcoin if you sign up here to do so on Coinbase.
         </p>
     </li>

   </ul>
 </div>